akruszewski/gibl/manuscript/chapter2.md

 It is not important to understand what this code does, rather how such programs are represented internally in programming languages.

 Lisps do not have the restriction of a special syntax like C has, for example.
-What we will write as code will be the actual abstract syntax tree.
+The code that we will write will be the actual abstract syntax tree.
 This is why Lisps rely on prefix notation.
 Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special syntax where sometimes some functionalities overlap with existing ones.

 Due to this minimalism, building a cryptocurrency (or anything, for that matter) in Lisp will imply that you can do the same in most other programming languages with ease.
 This programming language favors function composition, and further in the book, we'll see the interesting properties that composition offers and how easily we can maintain and extend our code.